 - In a container, plant the peach seedling.
 Maintain a sunny place for the seedling and enough water to keep the soil moist.
 After the last frost, move it outside in early spring.

-Tree should be planted
+Trees should be planted.

 Choose a location for your peach tree that receives full sun and has good drainage.
 Dig a hole deep enough to fit the peach plant’s tap root without injuring it.
 Keep your peach tree hydrated during its first growing season.
 It will take around three years for the seedling to mature, at which point it will be ready to produce blooms and fruit.